Francesca Aguilo (email@example.com)

 I am from Nepal.
 After completing my bachelor’s degree in Biochemistry from the National College of Advance learning, Kathmandu (Nepal), I joined Jiwaji University, Gwalior (India) for master’s degree.
 In 2015, I moved to Umeå, and I had the opportunity to work as a project assistant in the Department of Medical Biosciences.
 After a very competitive selection procedure, I was fortunate to join the laboratory of Dr. Francesca Aguilo first as a project assistant and, since September 2017, as a PhD student.
 I like playing sports, listening to music and watching football.

 I grew up in France and did my Bachelor in Biology in Paris-Sud XI University, Orsay, which introduced me to epigenetics and non-coding RNAs.
 I then graduated from my Master's degree in Biochemistry & Genetics of RNA (Pierre and Marie Curie University, Paris).
 Before joining the Aguilo Lab for my PhD study, I did a second internship in Pierre and Marie Curie University, studying the role of a putative tRNA-methyltransferase in Drosophila, which grew my interest in understanding how RNA modifications can be linked to development and diseases.
-Besides Science, I like travelling, music and doodling!
+Besides Science, I love travelling, music, and training at IKSU!

 I came from the beautiful Himalayan country Nepal where I completed my BSc. in Biochemistry from Purbanchal University.
 Then, I went to Jiwaji University, India for MSc.
 Biochemistry.
 I have completed my PhD in Biochemistry and Molecular Biology (2013-2017) from Beijing Institutes of Genomics (UCAS), China, under the supervision of Prof. Yungui Yang, where I studied various RNA modification, including reader proteins for m6A.
 My research interest areas are on different RNA modifications and its implications in health and disease.
 I am very much fond of hiking and photography (a lot to learn).